avalonmediasystem/avalon-switchyard/README.md

 ## Development Console

-To launch a debug console navigate to the root of Avalon Switchyard and run:
+To launch a debug console navigate to the root of Avalon Switchyard and run (for production environment):

-    irb -r './switchyard.rb'
+    RACK_ENV=production bundle exec irb -r './switchyard.rb'

 Alternatively you can add in byebug where desired throughout the application.
 When debugging via either method you can reach application settings through `Sinatra::Application.settings`.
 See the `configure` block of `switchyard.rb` for further documentation.